{{ summaryHeading }}

 Leading zero

-A zero before the first nonzero digit; it locates decimal place and is not counted.
+A zero before the first nonzero digit.
+It sets scale and does not count as significant.

 Relative error